-P4T is a national, short-term pilot project that aims to provide access to tools, resources and a mentorship program to specifically address the learning and skill gaps that have been identified as barriers to success for international pharmacy graduates pursuing licensure as a pharmacist in Canada.
+P4T is a national pilot project that aims to provide access to tools, resources and a mentorship program to specifically address the learning and skill gaps that have been identified as barriers to success for international pharmacy graduates pursuing licensure as a pharmacist in Canada.

-The project has three main components which will support a smoother entry to pharmacy practice in Canada:
+The project has three main components which support a smoother entry to pharmacy practice in Canada.

-More information, including eligibility requirements, can be found on the Frequently Asked Questions page.
+More information can be found on the Frequently Asked Questions page.

 This online tool is an interactive resource to assess three areas of knowledge, identifying opportunities for improvement by directing users to one or more of the three learning modules listed below.